toolbuilder/rollup-plugin-create-test-package-json/README.md

 Here's the context in which this plugin is suitable:

 * Your unit tests are ES modules written using relative imports (e.g. '../src/some-file-from-your-module')
-* You want to reuse your unit tests as package testsjwith your package as an external dependency
+* You want to reuse your unit tests as package tests, with your package as an external dependency
 * You can use Rollup to convert unit tests to package tests with something like `rollup-plugin-relative-to-package`
 * You don't want to maintain dependencies in the `package.json` file for your package tests